tenstorrent/tt-metal/models/MODEL_GRADUATION.md

 - Add weights checkpoint
 - With Trace
 - With Two CQs
+- Use sharded data with `to_device` instead of interleaved
 - Monitor the CI pipeline
 - [Steps for a model regression](MODEL_REGRESS.md)